Computer Networking Chapter 2 (Layer 3-4)

 - Routers could not handle large routing tables, leading to performance issues.

-Private addressing is defined in (RFC 1918).
-This became a standard to have routers never to use one of the three IP ranges below for public routing:
+Private addressing is defined in RFC 1918.
+This became a standard for routers to never use one of the three IP ranges below for public routing:

 Private IP Range | CIDR Notation | Number of Addresses | Common Use Cases |